Puranjana Story

 Explanation: Wandering in the material world, the spirit soul (Puranjana) accepts a material body (city of nine gates).
 Though accompanied by the Supersoul (Avijnata), his attention is attracted by mundane religiosity and sense gratification (Puranjani).
 He thus wastes his valuable years in temporary pleasures that amount to nothing.

 Once, Puranjana abandoned his wife and went on a hunting excursion, indiscriminately killing many innocent animals on his journey.
 Hungry and thirsty, he eagerly returned to the palace, only to find the Queen lying on the ground looking depressed and emaciated.
 He regretted leaving her and sought forgiveness for his nefarious activities.
-Being pacified, the Queen regained her lustre and enjoyed sexual union with him.
+Being pacified, the Queen regained her luster and enjoyed sexual union with him.
 The King begot 1,100 sons and 110 daughters, who were duly married and had their own children, and thus the city became populated.
 Puranjana became tormented by family demands and was plundered due to his attachments.

 Explanation: Sometimes, one gives up his religiosity and intelligence (abandoning Puranjani), and hedonistically runs after the opposite sex (hunting animals).
 Frustrated by such whimsical attempts for pleasure, one returns, repents, and regains their good sense.
 They again adopt a pious life, but remain absorbed in material pursuits (sexual union with Puranjani).
 The activities of such bewildered souls produce a network of karmic reactions which bind them to the material world (expanding family of Puranjana).